QuiteZeal/LinuxNotes/Change SSH port on CentOS 8.md

 # Change SSH port on CentOS 8
-The key step is turn your want listen-port, and close the default ssh-port.
+The key step is to turn your want listen-port and close the default ssh-port.
 For CentOS 8, will use `firewalld`

 ## Open your want listen-port and close the default